-To report bias incidents or related concerns, complete this form or send email to email@example.com.
-Know that confidential care and support for individuals affected by bias are available.
-More information about Cornell’s bias reporting system is also available on the HR website..
+To report bias incidents or related concerns, complete this form or send an email to firstname.lastname@example.org.
+Know that confidential care and support for individuals affected by bias is available.
 Cornell is committed to maintaining a bias-free climate based on civility, decency, and respect.

 To report sexual misconduct, complete this form or send an email to email@example.com.
 The SHARE website has many resources to help you get support in the event of sexual harassment or assault.
 Policy 6.4 provides definitions and explains the procedures employed for investigating and adjudicating allegations of sexual misconduct.

 While being part of a campus group can be one of the most meaningful aspects of student life, hazing is often a hidden, but serious problem that undermines the value of these experiences and poses risk of physical and mental harm for many individuals.
 Complete this form to report hazing activity.
 Confidential channels for reporting hazing are available on Cornell’s hazing prevention website.

 Anyone who directly witnesses or experiences bias, sexual misconduct, or hazing activity (or finds evidence of or hears about such activity) on the Cornell campus or in an area that impacts the Cornell community should intervene in the moment as appropriate (e.g., contact Campus Police at 911, if a crime is in progress, or interrupt the behavior in as much as the observer feels skilled and safe).
 A report of the incident should be made as soon as possible.

 The Mental Health at Cornell website will help you locate offices, services, and organizations in every corner of this campus to offer you assistance, support, connection, intervention, reporting, and advocacy.